-There is a fairly wide selection of companies that can help with shipping to New Zealand.
-Expats should get quotes from several companies before making a final decision.
+There is a wide selection of companies that can help with shipping to New Zealand; expats should get quotes from several companies before making a final decision.

 Shipping personal belongings to New Zealand

-It is advisable for expats to insure any belongings prior to shipping to New Zealand.
+It is also advisable for expats to insure any belongings prior to shipping them to New Zealand.

 Shipping pets to New Zealand

 All cats and dogs, except those arriving from Australia, have to be placed in a quarantine facility for at least 10 days after they arrive in New Zealand.
 The facility has to be approved by the Ministry for Primary Industries (MPI) and supervised by official government veterinarians.

 Expats should also be aware that there are restrictions on different types of animals.
 Certain breeds of dogs, such as American Pit Bull Terriers, Dogo Argentinos and Brazilian Filas are not allowed to be brought into the country at all, and neither are guinea pigs, snakes, birds and rats are also not allowed.
 The New Zealand Customs Service page has a full list of the animals and items that are prohibited from entering the country.